Erectile Dysfunction / How Long Does Temporary Erectile Dysfunction Last

 Medications

-Some prescription drugs that can also cause ED might be hiding in your daily routine, and most men don’t even realize it.
+Some medications can affect erections and cause ED, and most men don’t even realize it.
 From blood pressure pills and anti-allergy medications to antidepressants and prostate drugs, many common medications can quietly interfere with your sexual activity.
 They may reduce blood flow, alter hormone levels, or disrupt brain-to-penis signaling.
+The most likely drugs to cause erectile dysfunction are:

 • Blood pressure medications